 Lack of cohesive Quality Assurance.

 It's important to unit test each piece of functionality and then do regression testing on the final product.
 All projects have bugs, so it's better to have the developers find the problems instead of your users.
-We usually set aside 20% to 25% of the development time to perform proper QA.
+We usually set aside 20 to 25 percent of the development time to perform proper QA.
 Make sure there is a comprehensive QA Plan, otherwise you could get a website that has a lot of issues.
 Developers need to be thinking about quality from day one and be responsible to fix their problems.
 Otherwise it could get very sloppy.

 Building a successful website requires all ten of these areas to be properly addressed.
 Failure to perform any of these tasks could derail a project which ends up being completely wasted money in the budget.
 When you select a developer make sure they can address all of these before you start.
 Properly done projects can be a tremendous asset to the wellbeing of your company.